If you’re a honey-lover, hold onto your hat because I’ve got some sweet news for you.

 As a bonus, there’s also some suggestion that the micronutrients in honey have positive benefits on blood viscosity and arterial function.
 The more easily your blood flows, the less likely you are to have high blood pressure and blood clots.

-Last (and perhaps most importantly), I love raw honey because it’s a high vibrational food.
+Last (and perhaps most importantly), I love raw honey because it’s a healthy-vibrational food.

-The idea behind high vibrational foods began with the ancient Greeks.
+The idea behind healthy-vibrational foods began with the ancient Greeks.
 They believed that the energy of the foods you take in directly affects the energy your body is able to put out—except “energy” wasn’t limited to nutritional value.
 It also included the energy of nature.

 For example, they loved bee pollen and considered it a superfood, in part because it contained healthy ingredients, but also because it contained the energy of bees and of the sun.
 Greek athletes even ate it to improve strength and endurance.

 If you’re saying right now, “Doc, bee pollen and honey are two different things,” well, you’re right.
-But they’re produced by the same bees and the same flowers, under the same sun—which makes honey high vibrational in my book.
+But they’re produced by the same bees and the same flowers, under the same sun—which makes honey a good-vibe food in my book.

 Plus, the Greek take on energy is spot-on when it comes to your heart.

 No other organ burns as much energy in a day.
-Feeding your body nourishing high vibrational foods like honey instead of sugar helps to keep the cells in your heart healthy and well-balanced—and if your heart is strong, the rest of your body will be, too.
+Feeding your body nourishing healthy-vibrational foods like honey instead of sugar helps to keep the cells in your heart healthy and well-balanced—and if your heart is strong, the rest of your body will be, too.

 Don’t Get Stung by “Fake Honey”